Updated: Aug 4

 In response to change (anticipated or actual), resiliency in this case means to bounce forward.

 If you are interested in improving the resiliency of your compliance consider our 12-week virtual boot camp.
 Through weekly coaching sessions we help you develop a detailed improvement roadmap for one of your compliance programs: quality, safety, security, environmental, regulatory, risk, process safety, or pipeline safety.
-To learn more contact us at firstname.lastname@example.org(individual and team rates available)
+To learn more contact our program management office firstname.lastname@example.org

 Resilience Alliance Gunderson (2002) Adapted and modified from Seager (2008, p.
 445) from the paper, "RESILIENCE MANAGEMENT INFORMATION SYSTEMS – ACHIEVING SUSTAINABILITY IN TURBULENT ENVIRONMENTS ", 2014, Thomas Günther Koslowski